UserServiceImpl.updateUser

 conflicting username or email.
 Once again, we handle this problem in

-clause, converting the longevity exception into a Simple
+the recover clause, converting the longevity exception into a Simple

 Blogging service exception.